snkapple/Kapil-A-Blue-stamp-portfolio-/index.md

 -    an led which provides light and an output
 -    a resistor, which reduces and regulates the flow of current.
 - jumper wire, which connects components
-- and an ultrasonic sensor which can detect the distance of an object.
+- and an ultrasonic sensor, which detects how far an object is.

 all of the components are soldered to the proto shield which is connected to the Arduino which provides it power. and the connections needed.
 I used the jumper wires to wire them on Arduino connections to the ground and the five-volt connection.
 I also connected the ultrasonic sensor to a different ground and five-volt connection.
 I soldered the output of the ultrasonic sensor which went to the resistor which went to a resistor that regulated the current that went to an led which were all  soldered onto the proto shield.
 ### challenges faced